£13.6million investment in Derbyshire's culture and arts organisations

-Creswell Crags and OPUS Music to benefit from share of £500,000 as Arts Council England invests £13.6million in Derbyshire
+Creswell Crags and OPUS Music are new beneficiaries as Arts Council England invests £43.5million in Derbyshire

-World-famous heritage site Creswell Crags and a Derbyshire company that takes music into healthcare settings have been awarded more than £500,000 in Arts Council England funding.
+World-famous heritage site Creswell Crags and a Derbyshire company that takes music into healthcare settings have been awarded more than £1million in Arts Council England funding.

-Creswell Heritage Trust, the charity that manages and maintains Creswell Crags, has been awarded £358,375.
-The trust looks after the caves, collections and museum at the Ice Age site.
+Creswell Heritage Trust, the charity that manages and maintains Creswell Crags, has been awarded a total of £1,075,125 in funding which will be rolled out over three years from April 2023.
+The trust looks after the caves, collections and museum at the site on the Derbyshire/Nottinghamshire border.

-OPUS Music has been awarded £145,000 to build on its music-making opportunities for people across the East Midlands.
-This includes music-making to benefit the wellbeing of patients in healthcare settings, from premature babies to elderly care home residents.
+Visitors can expect to see new installations at Creswell Crags, including a new Ice Age settlement.
+This settlement will enable visitors to explore human adaptation and the evolution of tools and technology, as well as getting the opportunity to learn the skills and technologies of Ice Age hunters.
+Activities will be delivered in person and through new digital content.

 Most Popular